-The trial can be recommended for stopping, based on a decision by the DMC, or by the Trial
+The trial can be recommended for stopping, based on a decision by the DMC, or by the Trial Sponsor, or Regulatory Authority/Ethics Committee, if there are sufficient safety concerns that may compromise the health or well-being of the trial participants.

+10. Statistics

-Sponsor, or Regulatory Authority/Ethics Committee, if there are sufficient safety concerns that clinician, analyst), prospective trial of carvedilol versus placebo in patients with small oesophageal varices.
+BOPPP is a UK based, Phase IV, multi-centre, randomised, controlled, blinded (participant, clinician, analyst), prospective trial of carvedilol versus placebo in patients with small oesophageal varices.

-Statistics 10.

-BOPPP is a UK based, Phase IV, multi-centre, randomised, controlled, blinded (participant,